Safe Reinforcement Learning Using Black-Box Reachability Analysis: Preliminaries and Problem Formulation

 We ensure safety by computing our robot's forward reachable set (FRS) for a given motion plan, then adjusting the plan so that the FRS lies outside of obstacles.
 We define the FRS, henceforth called the reachable set, as follows: \begin{definition} The reachable set $\reachset_{k}$ at time step $k$, subject to a sequence of inputs $\action_{j} \in \actionspace_{j} \subset \mathbb{R}^m$, noise $\noise_{j} \in \noisespace$ $\forall\ j \in \{ 0, \dots, k-1\}$, and initial set $\statespace_{0} \in \mathbb{R}^n$, is the set

 \end{definition}

 Recall that we treat the dynamics $\dyn$ as a black box (e.g., a simulator), which could be nonlinear and difficult to model, but we still seek to conservatively approximate (that is, overapproximate) the reachable set $\reachset_k$.
-Doing so requires conservatively estimating the Lipschitz constant of the dynamics, as is done in the literature \cite{koller2018learning,alanwar2020data_conf}.